 There's magic in this simple regimen.
-The structure provides a secure foundation on which to stand as the men help each other become healthier men.
+The structure provides a secure foundation on which to stand as addicts help each other become healthier individuals.

-Cathy’s House is a Men's ¾ House and is not a treatment facility.
+Cathy’s House is a men and women ¾ House and is not a treatment facility.
 It is run by non-professionals and provides no medical treatment, counseling or professional care of any kind.
 It is a place where recovered alcoholics, drug addicts and other volunteers help suffering alcoholics and drug addicts recover and find sobriety.

 Candidates come through a variety of different channels including: Medina County Jail, The Drug Court, The Probation Department, or other local treatment and counseling organizations.
 Potential residents are also welcome to contact Cathy's House directly, but only if they are totally committed to their sobriety and everything that entails.

 Residents are required to attend recovery meetings, work or seek employment, and follow all the house rules.
-The men share the house with nine or ten other men who are also turning their lives around, transitioning from addition to recovery.
+The men and women share the houses other men and women who are also turning their lives around, transitioning from addition to recovery.

 Statistically it’s proven more than half of all homicides and domestic violence cases are alcohol or drug related.
 One-third of emergency room visits are alcohol or drug related.
 Most people in our local jails are there because of alcohol or drug related crimes.
 So, the fact that we can help people transition from that lifestyle into more positive, constructive lifestyle through recovery is a huge, beneficial social and economic impact.